JuliaCI/Nanosoldier.jl/test/report.md

 The percentages accompanying time and memory values in the below table are noise tolerances.
 The "true" time/memory value for a given benchmark is expected to fall within this percentage of the reported value.

-The values in the below table take the form `primary_result / comparison_result`.
 A ratio greater than `1.0` denotes a possible regression (marked with :x:), while a ratio less than `1.0` denotes a possible improvement (marked with :white_check_mark:).
 Only significant results - results that indicate possible regressions or improvements - are shown below (thus, an empty table means that all benchmark results remained invariant between builds).

 | ID | time ratio | memory ratio |
 |----|------------|--------------|